Directors' Remuneration

 Restricted stock issued in advance at a face value set according to each individual role, with the aim of improving medium- to long-term performance and corporate value and further sharing value with shareholders.

-The percentages set for fixed remuneration (monetary remuneration), variable remuneration (monetary remuneration), and stock remuneration (fixed and variable remuneration) for the Company’s directors who concurrently serve as chief executive officer or general manager are roughly 48%, 32%, and 20%, respectively, in the case of Representative Director & Chief Executive Officer.
-The percentage of variable remuneration will become higher in proportion to the ranks of general managers.
+The percentages set for fixed remuneration (monetary remuneration), variable remuneration (monetary remuneration), and stock remuneration (fixed and variable remuneration) for the Company’s directors are roughly 48%, 32%, and 20%, respectively, in the case of Representative Director & Chief Executive Officer.
+The percentage of variable remuneration will become higher in proportion to the ranks of executive directors.

-The scope of control and responsibility, degree of influence on the management of the AUTOBACS SEVEN Group, and achievements in the previous fiscal year are considered to determine basic remuneration from the remuneration table.
+The scope of control and responsibility for the execution of duties, degree of influence on the management of the consolidated Group, and achievement in the previous year are considered to determine fixed remuneration from the remuneration table.

-The achievement of a single-year consolidated operating profit target is set as a common evaluation index for chief executive officer and general managers.
+The achievement of a single-year consolidated operating profit target is set as a payment condition common to all eligible executive directors.
 The amount varies between 0 and 150% of the performance based remuneration standard depending on the degree of achievement of the following targets: financial performance figures such as ordinary profit targets for all businesses and each area of responsibility, and an individual assignment based on a strategic target including a medium- to long-term perspective, which cannot be measured by financial performance figures alone.

 To improve performance and corporate value over the medium and long term and better share value with shareholders, restricted stock (performance-based stock remuneration) is issued in advance linked with the achievement of single-year performance targets in the amount specified according to individuals’ roles.